openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_Caffe.md

 In this document, you learned:

-* Basic information about how the Model Optimizer works with Caffe models
+* Basic information about how the Model Optimizer works with Caffe models.
 * Which Caffe models are supported
 * How to convert a trained Caffe model using the Model Optimizer with both framework-agnostic and Caffe-specific command-line options